European Union Strategy for the Baltic Sea Region

 National Positions

-Latvia has contributed to the shaping and drafting of the EU Strategy for the Baltic Sea Region since the moment the idea was conceived.
+Latvia has contributed to the shaping and drafting of the EUSBSR since the moment the idea was conceived.
 Consultations were held with stakeholders in Latvia, and a dialogue took place with the region’s countries and the European Commission.

-As early as 2008, the Latvian Cabinet of Ministers approved an initial national position on the EUSBSR which laid out priority areas based on an evaluation of opinions offered by line ministries and stakeholders in the framework of the consultation process.
+As early as in 2008, the Latvian Cabinet of Ministers approved an initial national position on the EUSBSR which set out priority areas based on the evaluation of opinions offered by line ministries and stakeholders in the framework of the consultation process.
 Those were: 1) Energy; 2) Competitiveness; 3) Education, research and culture; 4) Environment; 5) Public safety.
-From the perspective of Latvia, a well-developed Baltic Sea Region will contribute to the increase of the overall competitiveness in the EU and make the eastern part of the Baltic Sea Region more competitive.
+From Latvia’s perspective, a well-developed Baltic Sea Region will contribute to the increase of the overall competitiveness in the EU and make the eastern rim of the Baltic Sea more competitive.

 In December 2008, in order to provide a contribution to the drafting of the Action Plan for the Strategy, the Cabinet of Ministers approved a national position identifying the regional cooperation projects that Latvia supported including in the plan.

-After considering the European Commission’s proposal on the Strategy and its Action Plan, the Latvian Cabinet of Ministers approved the 3rd national position reflecting Latvia’s opinion on the implementation and management of the Strategy and its Action Plan and setting out procedures for the coordination of that process in Latvia.
+In August 2009, having considered the European Commission’s proposal on the Strategy and its Action Plan, the Cabinet of Ministers approved the national position reflecting Latvia’s opinion on the implementation and management of the Strategy and its Action Plan and setting out procedures for the coordination of that process in Latvia.

-The directions of regional cooperation important for Latvia include the Baltic Energy Market Interconnection Plan and its implementation, coordinated development of the Trans-European Transport Network and its connections with countries neighbouring the EU, increasing the competitiveness of logistics services, ensuring capacity for facilitating the crossing of the EU’s external border, development of a common area of education and research in the Baltic Sea Region, and cross-border cooperation in the assessment and prevention of environmental pollution.
+The directions of regional cooperation important for Latvia include the Baltic Energy Market Interconnection Plan and its implementation, a coordinated development of the Trans-European Transport Network and its connections with countries neighbouring the EU, increasing the competitiveness of logistics services, ensuring the border crossing capacity at the EU’s external border, development of a common area of education and research in the Baltic Sea Region, and cross-border cooperation in the assessment and prevention of environmental pollution.

 Coordination of Cooperation at the National Level

-In August 2009, in order to coordinate co-operation between ministries, social partners and non-governmental organisations in support of the implementation of the Action Plan, a working group was established by a decision of the Cabinet of Ministers; that group consists of representatives of all line ministries and the Employers’ Confederation of Latvia.
-From 2012, the working group also includes representatives from the Latvian Association of Local and Regional Governments and the Cross-Sectorial Coordination Centre.
-Latvia’s involvement of in the implementation of the EU’s strategy for the Baltic Sea region at the national level is coordinated by the Ministry of Foreign Affairs.
-To renew the membership of the working group, on 22 December 2014, Ministry of Foreign Affairs sent a draft Cabinet of Ministers decision requesting the institutions concerned to nominate their representatives for the working group which was eventually presented for consideration at the Cabinet of Ministers meeting in February 2015.
+In August 2009, in order to coordinate co-operation between ministries, social partners and non-governmental organisations in support of the implementation of the Action Plan, a working group was established by a Cabinet of Ministers decision, its membership representing all line ministries and the Employers’ Confederation of Latvia.
+In 2012, representatives from the Latvian Association of Local and Regional Governments and the Cross-Sectorial Coordination Centre were also included in the working group.
+Latvia’s involvement of in the implementation of the EUSBSR at the national level is coordinated by the Ministry of Foreign Affairs.

 In each Policy Area outlined in the Action Plan, one of the line ministries or institutions ensures the identification of Latvia’s interests at the national level and their representation at the EU level.